Source Code

 interactions, predictor engineering, spatial cross-validation, and

-divergent palette visualisation in R.
+divergent palette visualization in R.

 References